sphinx-gallery/sphinx-gallery/doc/configuration.rst

        'copyfile_regex': r'.*\.rst',
     }

-Note that if you copy across files rst files, for instance, it is your responsibility to ensure that they are in a sphinx ``toctree`` somewhere in your document.
+Note that if you copy across rst files, for instance, it is your responsibility to ensure that they are in a sphinx ``toctree`` somewhere in your document.
 You can, of course, add a ``toctree`` to your ``GALLERY_HEADER.rst``.